Learn how to hand dye tonal or semi solid yarn which features tone variations with this super simple technique.

 Flip the yarn over occasionally and add dye as needed.
 Simmer for a total of 30 minutes or until the water is clear.
 Turn off the heat and allow the yarn to cool.

-Rinse The Yarn
+Rinsing The Yarn

 The above photo does show some gradation but it really wasn’t distinct enough for me to call this gradient yarn.
 I do like the many different dark and light shades of this dyed yarn which should create interesting knit and crochet effects.

-Related Wool Yarn Dyeing Tutorial
+Related Yarn Dyeing Tutorial